stathizzz/whatismyip/README.md

 # What Is My Ip

+[About]
 This software checks for your public ip through a public ip echo site.
-You can either download the IP on a local file or on a public folder you own through ftp upload, so you can check for it from wherever you are.
-Helper functions include writing and reading to your public folder and installing the software as a service in Windows systems.
-THe HTTP requests are curl based.
+You can either download the IP on a local file, on a public folder you own through ftp upload, or dropbox.
+The HTTP requests are curl based.

+[Helper stuff]
+* writing and reading file thru dropbox
+* writing and reading file thru ftp
+* writing to registry
+* reading from registry
+* getting NIC mac address, as well as public and local IP
+* wi-fi enabling, internet connectivity checked
+* software as a Windows service (Windows 7 and up).

+[Requirements]
+- Windows 7 and up
+- PCRE libary
+- CURL library

+[TODO]
+- Integration with OneDrive
+- Integration with Box.com

 License

  Copyright (c) 2013-2018, Sfecas D. Efstathios <stathizzz@gmail.com>.